alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 Amazon RDS has the capability to provide a read-only copy of your database known as a read replica.
 This can be useful for performance, availability or security reasons.

-Refer to the [Amazon RDS documentation on read replicas](https://aws.amazon.com/rds/details/read-replicas/) for more information.
+Refer to the [Amazon RDS documentation on read replicas](https://aws.amazon.com/rds/details/read-replicas/) [external link] for more information.

 GOV.UK PaaS doesn't currently support read replicas, but if you think you would find them useful, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk), providing details of your use case.